sohum1094/personal-finance-snapshot/README.md

 # personal-finance-snapshot
- A mobile application designed to provide users with a wholistic perspective of their financial health.
+ A mobile application designed to provide users with a holistic perspective of their financial health.